techiediaries/techiediaries/angular-10.md

 ---
 layout: bytag
-title: Angular 10/11 Tutorials
+title: Angular 12/11 Tutorials
 comments: false
 tag: angular
 ---

-Angular 11 is in Release Candidate!
+Angular 12 should arrive early this year with new features:

+- Implementing stricter type checking for reactive forms.
+- The possibility to opt out from Zone.js
+- NgModules will be optional

-Angular 10 has been released, check out the [new features](https://www.techiediaries.com/angular/angular-10-new-features/)
+For more details about Angular 12, check out this [article](https://shabang.substack.com/p/whats-new-with-angular-12-eb9)

-# Angular 11 Learning Path
+# Angular 12/11 Learning Path

 Throughout this tutorial series and learning path you'll learn Angular--the most popular platform for building front-end web applications